zls84/CustomDaytime/README.md

 - **Easy-to-Use Config**
   All values are adjustable in the `config.conf` file.
 All values are configured for each world separately.
+  Custom Daytime supports multiple worlds.
+Copy the `"minecraft:overworld"` block, paste it at the end of the config, rename it to the target world key, and edit the values.
     ```hocon
     "minecraft:overworld" {
     # Length of the daytime cycle in minutes